Soliman2020/rename_quran_files/README.md

 		<li>Click on the "Select Quran Directory" button and choose the directory containing the Quran MP3 files to be renamed.</li>
 		<li>BOOM all files renamed successfully</li>
 	</ol>
-	<p>Alternatively, if you are using a Windows machine, you can download the <code>Rename_Quran_Files.exe</code> file and run it directly.</p>
+	<p>Alternatively, if you are using a Windows machine, you can download the <code>Rename_Quran_surahs.exe</code> file and run it directly.</p>
-		<p>The executable file will provide you with a graphical user interface to select the Quran directory and rename the files.</p>
+	<p>The executable file will provide you with a graphical user interface to choose the renaming format (Arabic or English names)</p>
+	<p>then select the Quran directory and rename the files.</p>
 	<p>After renaming the files, you will be able to easily navigate and play the MP3 files based on their surah name.</p>